 These therapies are particularly effective for muscle aches and stiffness, for example, resulting from sports injuries.
 Yet, they can also help to relieve stress.
 They do this by targeting not just the muscle tension, but also the underlying Qi flow imbalance associated with stress.
 In this way, Chinese massage is thought to boost overall vitality and wellbeing.
 Similarly, it can also be used for general health maintenance.

 Fire cupping - the cups are warmed to further promote blood flow to the surface, thereby enhancing the effects of cupping.
-It is also beneficial for releasing stiffness associated with cold weather.
+It is particularly beneficial for releasing stiffness associated with cold weather.

-For more information on the above-mentioned therapies, please visit the links below:
+For more information on the therapies we offer, please visit the links below: